 Our gut is fascinating.
-It’s a complex system which starts in our mouth and is made up of various parts of the body involved in the digestion process such as the esophagus, gallbladder, liver, stomach, pancreas, duodenum, large intestine, jejunum, appendix, ileum, rectum and anus.
+It’s a complex system that starts in our mouth and is made up of various parts of the body involved in the digestion process such as the esophagus, gallbladder, liver, stomach, pancreas, duodenum, large intestine, jejunum, appendix, ileum, rectum, and anus.

 As well as processing food and nutrients and excreting waste, a whopping 80% of our immune system is housed there.
-90% of the bodies’ serotonin is produced there and it is home to 100-trillion micro-organisms (mostly bacteria but also a mix of viruses, fungi and protozoa).
+90% of the body’s serotonin is produced there and it is home to 100 trillion micro-organisms (mostly bacteria but also a mix of viruses, fungi, and protozoa).

 More than 2000 years ago, the Greek philosopher Hippocrates said that all disease begins in the gut’.
 It seems he was on to something: new evidence shows optimal health throughout the whole body starts in the gut.
 Beneficial bacteria play an essential role as our first line of defense in supporting efficient digestive function and gut immunity.
 We all have trillions of different bacteria and microbes in our body – especially in our digestive system – and we all have a completely different mix.
 Our guts are as individual as our fingerprints.

-So it’s clear that a healthy gut plays an important role for our whole body health and general well being.
+So it’s clear that a healthy gut plays an important role in our whole body’s health and general well-being.

 Keep your gut microbiota balanced by supporting the growth of friendly bacteria:

-Carbohydrate metabolism – especially that of fiber – leads to organic acids, short chain fatty acids, that have shown to be beneficial in the gut.
+Carbohydrate metabolism – especially that of fiber – leads to organic acids, short-chain fatty acids, that have been shown to be beneficial in the gut.
 For example:

 Fiber itself can stimulate the growth of good bacteria.
 It’s been estimated that per 100g of fiber fermented, 30g of bacteria is produced.

 Metabolism of excess protein, on the other hand, leads to less positive end products: